Engin-Boot/pong-stage-sainitripti/Stage0/splash-screen.md

-# -give-this-module-a-name
+# splash-screen

 ## Feature

-What part of the game does this module deliver?
+This module displays/renders the splash screen of the game on user device.
+It displays name of the game, name of owner and copyrights.

 ## Acceptance Criteria